pivotal/docs-tas-adapter/reference-architecture.md

 ## <a id="adapter-reqs"></a>Adapter system requirements

-Application Service Adapter installs a Cloud Foundry API server and a set of controller runtime components on top of the base TAP installation.
-Although these components will consume cluster resources, the recommended minimum sizing for a TAP "iterate cluster" should be sufficient to accomodate Application Service Adapter system components running with modest load.
+Application Service Adapter installs a Cloud Foundry API server and a set of controller runtime components on top of the base Tanzu Application Platform installation.
+Although these components will consume cluster resources, the recommended minimum sizing for a Tanzu Application Platform "iterate cluster" should be sufficient to accommodate Application Service Adapter system components running with modest load.

-Specifically, TAP recommends the following for an "iterate cluster":
+Specifically, VMware recommends the following for an "iterate cluster":

 - LoadBalancer for ingress controller (2 external IP addresses)
 - Default storage class